embroidery-space/xsp-specs/ursa/oxs.md

   The known values are:

   - `backstitch` - A regular back stitch.
-  - `straightstitch` _by Embroidery Studio_ - A long back stitch.
+  - `straightstitch` _by Embroiderly_ - A long back stitch.

-    In Embroidery Studio, back stitches can be only one cell long.
+    In Embroiderly, back stitches can be only one cell long.
     Straight stitches, in contrast, can be any length.

-  - `curvedstitch` _by Embroidery Studio_ - A curved stitch.
+  - `curvedstitch` _by Embroiderly_ - A curved stitch.

-    In Embroidery Studio, curved stitches are part of special stitch models.
+    In Embroiderly, curved stitches are part of special stitch models.

     Curved stitches have an unspecified number of `x` and `y` coordinates.